 - Fee Assistance Program benefits are available until the next calendar year on Dec.
 31st regardless of when you apply and receive the award during the current application year and you may receive the award up to five times in a lifetime.
 When re-applying, you must still meet all qualifying criteria to receive the award again.
 Note, the MCAT Official Prep Products are awarded only once in a lifetime.

 - You do not need to wait two full calendar years to re-apply.
 If you need to re-apply, you may do so anytime during the second year of your award benefits.
 You will not need to submit a new application if re-applying within two consecutive years.

-- You are required to provide parental tax information for both parents.
-Use the "Fee Assistance Program Essentials for Calendar Year 2020" to understand the difference between independent and dependent statuses.
+- You are required to provide parental tax information for both parents if you are under age 26.
+Use the "Fee Assistance Program Essentials" to understand the difference between independent and dependent statuses.
 You may have a dependent status (for example, if your parents claim you as a dependent on their tax forms), but still file your own taxes (for example, if you had a work-study job).
 Your parental information is viewed independently from your data, but must also fall within eligibility guidelines for this award.

 - To fulfill the above requirement, use the appropriate documents such as a financial award letter from your school, and do not use tax forms (such as the 1098-T).
 This will delay the application process.